Yash Raj Films: YRF Television

 It was owned by Yash Raj Films (YRF) and entered into an exclusive agreement with Sony Entertainment Television to produce exclusive fiction and non-fiction content for the channel.

 Works with newcomers

 YRF launched a number of budding screenwriters and directors under their banner throughout these years.
 Directors and screenwriters such as Kunal Kohli, Kabir Khan, Sanjay Gadhvi, Ali Abbas Zafar, Jaideep Sahni, Siddharth Anand, Shimit Amin, Habib Faisal, Shaad Ali, Maneesh Sharma and Vijay Krishna Acharya debuted under YRF and have gone on to become independent entities in films.
-The company also produced films for filmmakers such as Anil Mehta, Chandraprakash Dwivedi and Pradeep Sarkar under their banner.
-The company was ranked as the most powerful film production companies in India in a survey conducted by Filmfare in 2006.
+The company also produced films for filmmakers such as Anil Mehta, Chandraprakash Dwivedi, and Pradeep Sarkar under their banner.
+The company was ranked as one of the most powerful film production companies in India in a survey conducted by Filmfare in 2006.

 Talent Management

-YRF Talent, the talent management division of Yash Raj Films also manages several actors and actresses.
+YRF Talent, the talent management division of Yash Raj Films, also manages several actors and actresses.

 Offices

 YRF is headquartered in Mumbai.
 In India, YRF has a network of distribution offices in Mumbai, Delhi, Jalandhar, Jaipur, Amravati, Indore, Bengaluru, Hyderabad, Kolkata, Chennai and Kochi.
 Internationally, there are offices in the United Kingdom, the United States of America, and the United Arab Emirates.